politicalcn/china-politics/East Turkestan.md

 # History of the term
 East Turkistan was proposed by Nikita Bichurin to replace the term "Chinese Turkistan".
 Source: Bellér-Hann, Ildikó (2007).
 Situating the Uyghurs between China and Central Asia
 Different names were also used:
-- "Western Regions" source: Tikhvinskiĭ, Sergeĭ Leonidovich and Leonard Sergeevich Perelomov (1981).
+- "Western Regions" (Tikhvinskiĭ, Sergeĭ Leonidovich and Leonard Sergeevich Perelomov (1981).
 China and her neighbours, from ancient times to the Middle Ages: a collection of essays.
 Progress Publishers. p.
-124.
+124.)
-- "Chinese Tartary" source: Bellér-Hann, Ildikó (2008).
+- "Chinese Tartary" (Bellér-Hann, Ildikó (2008).
 "Place and People".
 Community Matters in Xinjiang, 1880-1949: Towards a Historical Anthropology of the Uyghur.
-Brill. pp. 35–38, 44–45.
+Brill. pp. 35–38, 44–45.)
+- "Dzungaria" (Millward, James A. (2007).
+Eurasian Crossroads: A History of Xinjiang.
+Columbia University Press. pp. ix–x, 95.)
-- "Huijiang" source: Millward, James A. (2007).
-Eurasian Crossroads:A History of Xinjiang.
-Columbia University Press. pp. ix–x, 95.
+- "Huijiang" (Millward, James A. (2007).
+Eurasian Crossroads: A History of Xinjiang.
+Columbia University Press. pp. ix–x, 95.)
+- "Altishahr" (Millward, James A. (2007).
+Eurasian Crossroads: A History of Xinjiang.
+Columbia University Press. pp. ix–x, 95.)
-- Xinjiang
+- "Xinjiang"

 # Second republic
 Ehmetjan Qasimi explained that the people of East Turkistan had risen in rebellion only to secure their rights under the Chinese constitution.
 (Benson, Linda (1990).
 The Ili Rebellion: the Moslem challenge to Chinese authority in Xinjiang, 1944-1949.
 M.E.
 Sharpe.
 ISBN 0-87332-509-5.)